dmitriy-shingarey/coursera-modern-cpp-dev/white_belt/solutions/week3/1_sort_array_by_abs/README.md

-# Programming Assignment: Sort integers by modulo
+# Programming Assignment: Sort integers by abs value

     In a standard stream there is one string consisting of N + 1 integers.
     The first number is N itself.
 Next comes another N numbers, let's denote